Former Trump administration officials: Where are they now?

 Anthony Scaramucci

-Anthony Scaramucci was only the White House communications director for 10 days, but he caused quite the shake-up in less than two weeks.
+Anthony Scaramucci was the White House communications director for only 10 days, but he caused quite the shake-up in less than two weeks.

 During his tenure, the Goldman Sachs alumnus ranted about his coworkers in an infamous and crude interview with the New Yorker – specifically slamming former chief of staff Reince Priebus as a “paranoid schizophrenic” and former chief strategist Steve Bannon.